How is the National Criminal Justice Arts Alliance (NCJAA) run?

 - Synergy Theatre Project

 - BearFace Theatre

-- four independent members.
+- five independent members.

-Current co-opted members include representatives of
+Current co-opted members include representatives of:

 What does the steering group do?

-The steering group has a number of roles that include
+The steering group has a number of roles that include:

 - Developing a work plan for the year and contributing towards guiding this work to ensure it supports arts and criminal justice work effectively.